anvstin/ING2-Projet-SPARK/README.md

 We need to avoid the spread of the lack of peace and stop the troublemaker as quicky as possible.
 We will then use a real-time monitoring consumer to allow the management of the data quickly and efficiently.

+## Question 3

+The Peaceland team is composed only of Data Scientists.
+For a project that meets such expectations, it appears that combining Data Analyst, Data Engineer or Architect and finally Data DevOps with Data Scientist is essential.

+By the lack of Data Engineer/Architect in their team, it is possible that their choice related to storage was inappropriate.
+For example, if their team chooses an SQL approach, there are several problems such as:

+* Very ill-suited solution to this type of situation
+* Difficult to scale
+* Slow to write large volumes of small data